 Up until 1992, the University used both Grade 11 and Grade 12 course grades to render admission decisions for BC/Yukon Secondary School Applicants.
-Following the lead of a number of other Canadian universities (UBC Senate

-Minutes, April 22, 1992), Senate approved a revision of requirements for BC/Yukon Secondary School Applicants so that the admission average would be based solely upon grades in four Grade 12 courses.
+Following the lead of a number of other Canadian universities (UBC Vancouver Senate Minutes, April 22, 1992), the University Senate approved a revision of requirements for BC/Yukon Secondary School Applicants so that the admission average would be based solely upon grades in four Grade 12 courses.
+The Okanagan Senate was officially constituted in the fall of 2005.

-In 2009, again following the lead of other Canadian universities, the UBC Vancouver Senate approved a pilot project that allowed the substitution of a final course grade for a Grade 11 course for an unavailable interim course grade for a Grade 12 course for secondary school applicants following Canadian Extra-Provincial Curricula.
+In 2009, again following the lead of other Canadian universities, the UBC Vancouver and Okanagan Senates approved a pilot project that allowed the substitution of a final course grade for a Grade 11 course for an unavailable interim course grade for a Grade 12 course for secondary school applicants following Canadian Extra-Provincial Curricula.
 In 2011, the outcomes of the pilot project were reviewed and it was determined that there were not any significant differences in first-year performance between the students admitted on (a) final course grade(s) for Grade 11 course(s) and final course grades for Grade 12 courses, and (b) those admitted on interim and final course grades for Grade 12 courses only.
 As a result, policy J-51 was approved, allowing for the ongoing use of final course grades for Grade 11 courses for secondary school applicants from Canadian jurisdictions outside of BC when an interim course grade for a Grade 12 course is not yet available.

-In March 2012, policy J-52 was approved, allowing the use of BC secondary school final course grades for Grade 11 courses as substitutes for missing interim course grades for Grade 12 courses.
-Policy J-52 was put in place as a short-term measure to address issues related to BC/Yukon Secondary School Applicants' grade collection in light of the job action initiated by the BC Teacher's Federation.
+In March 2012, Policy J-52 was approved, allowing the use of BC secondary school final course grades for Grade 11 courses as substitutes for missing interim course grades for Grade 12 courses.
+Policy J-52 was put in place as a short-term measure to address issues related to BC/Yukon Secondary School Applicants' grade collection in light of the job action initiated by the BC Teachers' Federation.

-While policy J-52 was reviewed by the Senate Admissions Committee and deemed appropriate for the extraordinary circumstances in which it was created, it was seen as insufficient as a long-term policy.
-As such, policy J-52 was discontinued at the 19 September 2012 Vancouver Senate, and will be considered for discontinuance at the 20 November Okanagan Senate, with the promise of a forthcoming policy that will be more appropriate and comprehensive over the long-term.
+While Policy J-52 was reviewed by both the Okanagan Senate Admissions and Awards Committee and the Vancouver Senate Admissions Committee and deemed appropriate for the extraordinary circumstances in which it was created, it was seen as insufficient as a long-term policy.
+As such, Policy J-52 was discontinued at the 19 December 2012 Okanagan Senate meeting and at the 19 September 2012 Vancouver Senate meeting.
+At the 19 December 2012 Okanagan Senate meeting and the 14 November 2012 Vancouver Senate, Policy O-52 and Policy V-52 (which are campus specific versions of this Policy J-52.1) respectively were approved.
+Due to the similarity of the policies, the Okanagan Senate Admissions and Awards Committee and the Vancouver Senate Admissions Committee decided to bring them together in this Policy J-52.1.